stride3d/stride-docs/en/tutorials/csharpbeginner/editorProperties.md

 You can find this sample in the tutorial project: **Menu** -> **Editor properties**

 ## Explanation
 This C# Beginner tutorial covers how to expose editor properties for Xenko game studio.
 By creating a public variable at the top of our script, we can create editor properties.
 Some of the most common properties are demonstrated.
+We can also create public variables that are not shown in the editor.

 ![Editor properties](media/editor-properties2.png)